6 Multiple Regression

 ) is a

-factor with four factor levels: Low Income
+factor with four levels: Low Income

 , Lower middle income